**Flexible Payment Options Available – Get Prequalified Today!** Read More

 • Ensure the drain pan isn’t cracked, leaking, or overflowing.

 Call a Pro If: You can’t stop the leak or if humidity levels remain high.
-Persistent issues can lead to mold and property damage.
+Persistent issues can lead to mold and property damage without preventive AC maintenance steps taken regularly.

 When to Call for Professional AC Repair